englercj/playground/README.md

 - Infinite loop detection (https://github.com/CodePen/InfiniteLoopBuster)
 - Add some snippets for monaco, and enable command palette
 - More editor settings (tabs, theme, etc)
-- Data attachments like images, or json to power a demo.
 - Different default demos for different versions
 - Minify the JS that gets output (index.js & result.js)